 David Keays, PI.
 David graduated from the University of Queensland with bachelor degrees in Science and Law.
 He performed his masters thesis at the University of Melbourne on venomous cone snails, before embarking on a doctorate at the University of Oxford.
 During his tenure at Oxford David showed that mutations in the alpha tubulin gene TUBA1A cause neuronal migration defects in mice and humans.
 In 2008 he joined the Institute of Molecular Pathology, adding the cellular and molecular basis of magnetoreception to his research portfolio.
-David has received the Otto Loewi Prize in Neuroscience (2015), an ERC Grant (2013), the FWF START Prize (2013), an EMBO Young Investigator Award (2013), a Wellcome Trust Training Fellowship (2006), The Peter Beaconsfield Prize in Biosciences (2004), The Verne Chapman Young Investigator Award (2004), the Christopher Welch Scholarship (2002), and the Amgen Australian Award in Biotechnology (2000).
-David enjoys playing, chess, squash, and is an aficionado of all things Sherlock Holmes.
+David has received the Otto Loewi Prize in Neuroscience (2015), an ERC starting Grant (2013), and ERC consolidator grant (2019), the FWF START Prize (2013), an EMBO Young Investigator Award (2013), a Wellcome Trust Training Fellowship (2006), The Peter Beaconsfield Prize in Biosciences (2004), The Verne Chapman Young Investigator Award (2004), the Christopher Welch Scholarship (2002), and the Amgen Australian Award in Biotechnology (2000).
+In 2020 David was appointed to the Chair of Organismal and Developmental Neurobiology at LMU, and in 2022 accepted a position as a Principal Research Associate at Cambridge University (joint).
+David is a member of Fitzwilliam College and enjoys playing, chess, go, poker, squash, and is an aficionado of all things Sherlock Holmes.

-Simon Nimpf, PhD student.
+Simon Nimpf, Post Doctoral Scientist (Lab Head, Munich).
 Simon undertook his bachelor thesis in the lab of Michael Jantsch at the University of Vienna where he investigated the regulation of Drosha activity in Xenopus laevis oocytes.
-He undertook a master’s program in “Molecular Biology” at the University of Vienna, joining the Keays lab in March of 2014.
-Simon’s work is focused on the cellular basis of magnetoreception in pigeons.
+He undertook a master’s program in “Molecular Biology” at the University of Vienna.
+Simon’s work has focused on the cells and circuits that mediate magnetoreception in pigeons.
+Simon completed his PhD in 2020, and is building a research program on visual processing in birds in collaboration with Professor Laura Busse.
+Simon is responsible for undergraduate teaching and research in the Keays Lab at LMU.
 In his free time he enjoys basketball, table tennis, traveling and music.
-Simon is supported by the prestigious DOC Fellowship from the Austrian Academy of Sciences.

-Gregory Nordmann, PhD Student.
+Gregory Nordmann, Post Doctoral Scientist (Munich).
 Grégory studied biology and neuroscience at the University of Regensburg, Germany.
 He performed his master thesis in the lab of Christian Wetzel, where he explored biophysical properties of TRPV1 ion channels and their role in nociception.
 His interest in sensory neuroscience drove him to join the Keays lab in November 2015.
-Greg is investigating the involvement of the auditory system in magnetoreception and is developing transgenic technology in pigeons.
+Greg is investigating the anatomical circuits that underlie magnetoreception and exploiting the power of light sheet microscopy for whole brain imaging.
 In his free time, Greg works as a pianist, enjoys composing and singing, and sports.
-Greg loves the Amelie sound track.